This sample page is to test out how well web browser’s work if a web site tries

 The code is the same as example 2.1, but points to a non-existent image

-file, so the <object> element should fallback to the HTML code
+element should fallback to the HTML code

 within it (which in this case, is nothing).
 The standard navigation list, which contains the